Probability of the markets

 So, if the question was re-phased to ask “In the next 3 to 5 years, will the market rebound to produce positive returns?”, the likelihood is great that we will see a recovery in the next 3 years.

-As a fan of numbers, statistics and probabilities, historical experience can help us to understand how markets move.
+As a fan of numbers, statistics and probabilities, the historical experience can help us to understand how markets move.
 These observations do not guarantee that markets will rebound but they do highlight the likelihood of some recovery occurring in the near future.
-The only thing we know for sure is to make money in investing, we must ‘Buy Low, Sell High'.
-For me, it's time to buy given a little patience.
+The only thing we know for sure is to make money in investing, we must ‘Buy Low, Sell High’.
+For me, it’s time to buy given a little patience.